cleverdumb/sandLang/doc.md

 Rules can be copied from other atoms with `inherit [name]`\
 All rules of the atom will be copied, including ones that they inherited from others

+Inherited rules can be modified with `-P=[Probability]` where all rules will have the same specified probability

 A rule have a couple properties:
 - Width and height: How big the rule is - **Do not make it over 10 blocks in width OR height**
 - Posiiton of origin: The coordinate of the atom that the rule centres on (Described more below)